What Is Linosa Pesto?

 Using a pestle and mortar, add the garlic clove and a generous pinch of salt.
 Pound the garlic until fully broken down, and then add the pine nuts and almonds.

-Work the sauce until it becomes smooth and creamy and then add the tomatoes.
-Continue pounding until the tomatoes are fully broken down and then add the basil and parsley.
+Work the sauce until it becomes smooth and creamy, then add the tomatoes.
+Continue pounding until the tomatoes are fully broken down, and then add the basil and parsley.

-Work until the pesto again reaches a smooth consistency before very slowly drizzling in the olive oil.
+Work until the pesto reaches a smooth consistency before slowly drizzling in the olive oil.